 The Service Provider will maintain up-to-date child registration information on PIP.
+Failure to comply may result in suspension of funding and/or termination of the CCSP Saver Funding Agreement.

 The Service Provider shall maintain appropriate records to enable verification by the Department or agents acting on its behalf (including Pobal) that the general terms of the CCSP Saver Programme Funding Agreement are complied with.